Shakir Lashari: 2008–09

-2009–10
+2009–16

 In 2009–10 season Lashari scored his first of the season in a 3–2 loss to WAPDA, scoring in 31st minute as they went on to lose the game courtesy of Arif Mehmood hat-trick for WAPDA.
 Lashari scored a brace in a 5–0 thumping of Habib Bank when he scored opening and the last goal in 7th and 71st minutes respectively.
 Lashari found the net again twice in a 2–0 victory over his former club Karachi Electric Supply Corporation, scoring in the last ten minutes of the game.
 Lashari scored the equaliser for the Airlines against Karachi Port Trust, who went on to win after Zahid Ahmed scored the winner for the Portmen in the 68th minute.
 On 18 October 2009, Lashari scored third hat-trick of his career as Pakistan Airlines thumped Baloch Nushki 4–0, Lashari scored in 31st, 43rd and 88th minutes.
 Lashari's last goal came against Pak Elektron when he scored the second goal for team in 31st minutes as Pakistan Airlines won the match 3–0.
 Lashari scored a total of 10 goals in 26 matches.
+He also featured with Karachi Energy franchise team at the Geo Super Football league, where he helped the side win the title.

+After several years of inactivity due to ban on Pakistan Football Federation, he continued to play for the team until the 2018–19 season.

+International career

+Lashari was called by the Pakistan under 23 national team for the 2006 South Asian Games held in Colombo, where he helped Pakistan win the gold medal.

+He made his senior international cap in the 2011 SAFF Championship against Maldives.